julianeugarten/julianeugarten/publications.md

 ### Peer-reviewed conference presentations

+- *What Fans Think Greek Myth Smells Like: sea, smoke, and flower shampoo* (2025)
+Julia Neugarten and Marieke van Erp
+Oral presentation at the conference DH Benelux 2025, Amsterdam
+- *The Powers That Scrape: Ethical Considerations in Using Fan-Generated Data in the Digital Humanities*
+Julia Neugarten, Mona Allaert, Xiaoyan Yang and Divya Mathur
+Panel discussion at the conference DH Benelux 2025, Amsterdam
 - *How Does Fanfiction Reuse Greek Mythology?
 Towards a Computational Operationalization of Narrative Repetition* (2024)
 [Presentation](https://zenodo.org/records/14264802) at the [Digital Methods for Mythological Research Workshop (DM4Myth)](https://dm4myth.github.io/)
 - [*Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction Comments about Greek Myth*](https://ceur-ws.org/Vol-3834/paper23.pdf) (2024)